Addressing Common Medical Conditions Associated with Old Age

 Other Health Challenges for Seniors

-In addition to more commonly known issues, including cognitive decline, cancer, and arthritis, there are other medical concerns you face as you age, including:
+In addition to more commonly known issues, including cognitive decline, cancer, and arthritis, there are other medical concerns we face as we age, including:

 - Oral Health Issues – Healthy teeth and gums are important.
 Issues such as gingivitis can lead to periodontitis, a bacterial infection that affects the gums and bones supporting the teeth.
 Proper oral health care, including regular dental checkups, can help ensure healthy teeth and gums.

 - Fragile Bones – Maintaining your balance and mobility is key in fall prevention.
-Falls can be especially dangerous if you have osteoporosis when your bones become less dense and more prone to breaks and fractures.
-One way to keep your bones stronger is to eat lots of fruits, veggies, and foods high in calcium.
+Falls can be especially dangerous if you have osteoporosis, where your bones become less dense and more prone to breaks and fractures.
+One way to keep your bones stronger is to eat lots of fruits, vegetables, and foods high in calcium.

-- Weight Gain – As you age, you become less active, your metabolism slows down, and your body loses muscle.
+- Weight Gain – As we age, we typically become less active, our metabolism slows down, and our body naturally lose muscle.
 As weight increases, so does the risk for disease.
-Ask the doctor about smart ways to fight weight gain and keep you healthier.
+Ask your doctor how you might fight weight gain and stay healthy.

 - Depression – Depression can lower immunity and compromise a person’s ability to fight infections.
 Medication and psychotherapy can help treat depression – as can seeking out ways to connect with others, including socializing, taking classes, and volunteering.

-Often, older adults face more than one health issue, and it can become a challenge to effectively treat all the conditions.
+Often, older adults face more than one health issue at a time, and it can become a challenge to effectively treat all the conditions.